keithjosephhhh/Dog-Cat-Classifier/README.md

 # Dog-Cat-Classifier

-## Link the Project App : https://dogcatpreds.streamlit.app/
+## Link to the Project App : https://dogcatpreds.streamlit.app/

 ### main.py contains the python code to the website I created using streamlit for easy application of the ML Model
 ### ModelPrep.ipynb is the jupyter notebook I used to create the model